Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 8. If using an advanced airway device, such as an endotracheal tube, confirm the proper placement and function of the device.

-By following these steps, you can ensure that the BVM is working properly and ready to use in an emergency situation.
+By following these steps, you ensure that the BVM is working properly and ready to use in an emergency situation.
 If any issues or malfunctions are detected during the check, the device should be removed from service and replaced with a functional unit.

 Can a Bag Valve Mask be used on any patient?